-You can do the census online, by phone, or by mail at any point between mid-March and the end of July 2020.
+You can do the census online, by phone, or by mail at any point between mid-March and October 15, 2020.
 If you don’t do the census, a Census Bureau worker may come to your home to help you complete it in person.
-Census workers come in May, June, or July of 2020.

 Even if you don’t get a letter from the Census Bureau, you can and should do the census!
-Anyone can do the census online or by phone from mid-March to late July 2020.
+Anyone can do the census online or by phone from mid-March to October 15, 2020.
 No PIN or ID number is necessary to do the census.